bcgov/DevEx-Roadmap/_pages/index.md

 -	Agile Methodology and Scrum
 -	DevOps

-Government staff on these projects will be trained in these methodologies so they speak the same language as B.C. start-ups and tech entrepreneurs, helping collaboration.
-A Kick Start project would run until the team completed a series of sprints and made a first release – which could be a working prototype or the first release of production features.
-Once the first release is complete the project team could return to their business unit where they could sustain and continue the effort.
+Government staff on these projects are being trained in these methodologies so they speak the same language as B.C. start-ups and tech entrepreneurs, helping collaboration.
+A CSI Lab project would run until the team completed a series of sprints and made a first release – which could be a working prototype or the first release of production features.
+Once the first release is complete the project team will return to their business unit where they can sustain and continue the effort.

-Kick Start projects will create a steady supply of code, data, APIs, and paid opportunities for developers who are interested in working with us.
+CSI Lab projects will create a steady supply of code, data, APIs, and paid opportunities for developers who are interested in working with us.

 Have thoughts about this idea?
 Let us know what you think on our [Kanboard](https://trello.com/b/z5aY0htv/kick-start).